Here is our list of the best restaurants in Osaka, divided by type of cuisine, with location and price range indicated to make it easy to choose.

 - Sobayoshi (Shin-Osaka Area; moderate)

-This rough and ready udon specialist in Namba serves one of the best bowls of udon noodles in the city.
+Kidatake is a rough and ready udon specialist in Namba serving one of the best bowls of udon noodles in the city.
+It’s perfect for a casual lunch while exploring the area.
+Recommended!

 - Tokumasa Udon (Osaka Castle Area; budget)

-Near the southeast corner of Osaka Castle Park, this restaurant serves a mean bowl of curry udon.
+Near the southeast corner of Osaka Castle Park, this restaurant serves a very decent bowl of curry udon, a spicy and filling dish that’s perfect for powering you through a day of sightseeing.
+Look for 得正 (Tokumasa) on the sign.

 - Takuya (Kita; moderate)